 - If you arrive more than 30 minutes late for an appointment, examination fees will be forfeited.

 - Jewelry outside of wedding and engagement rings is prohibited.
 Candidates may not wear other jewelry during the test.

 - Candidates should refrain from wearing ornate clips, combs, barrettes, headbands, and other hair accessories.

-- If a candidate is caught with a camera device, Mettl won’t be able to test.
+- If a candidate is caught with a camera device, Scantron won’t be able to test.

-- If a candidate is caught with a camera device while testing, the exam will be terminated by Mettl.
+- If a candidate is caught with a camera device while testing, the exam will be terminated by Scantron.